xfree123/docker-bamboo-server/README.md

 Docker Hub, however they should be considered deprecated, and do not receive updates or fixes.

-If for some reason you need a different version, see "Building your own image" above.
+If for some reason you need a different version, see "Building your own image".

+# Building your own image

+* Clone the Atlassian repository at https://bitbucket.org/atlassian-docker/docker-bamboo-server/
+* Modify or replace the [Jinja](https://jinja.palletsprojects.com/) templates under `config`; _NOTE_: The files must have the `.j2` extensions.
+However you don't have to use template variables if you don't wish.
+* Build the new image with e.g: `docker build --tag my-bamboo-image --build-arg BAMBOO_VERSION=8.x.x .`
+* Optionally push to a registry, and deploy.

 # Troubleshooting